Hill7474/Hill7474/README.md

-### Hey i'm currently here on github to learn the basics of coding java, python, html, etc.👋
+### Hey i'm currently looking for recommendations & or help to learning the basics of coding java, python, html, etc. My alltime goal is to get involved with cybersecurity. i am also interested in cryptocurrency & blockchain technology. 👋

 <!--
 **Hill7474/Hill7474** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.